-Our team of cardiac imaging experts is highly skilled at determining which heart tests are appropriate for each patient.
+Our team of cardiac imaging experts determine which heart tests are appropriate for each patient.
 We work with you and other specialists to determine when cardiac CT is the right scan for you.
 Common reasons you might need a cardiac CT include: